yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

     }
 }
 ```

-* filesystem - Options are FAT, LITTLE or default.
-If not set the default file system will be used.
+If filesystem is not set the default filesystem and block device will be applied and blockdevice, external_size and external_base_address will be ignored
-* blockdevice - Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
-If filesystem set to default this parameter is ignored.
-* external_size - The size of the external block device in bytes.
-If not specified the entire external flash will be applied.
-* external_base_address - The start address of the external block device.
-If not set, the default value is 0.
-* mount_point - mount point for the filesystem.
-This parameter will be ignored if the filesystem is set to default.
-* folder_path - Path for the working directory where the FileSyetemStore stores the data

 ### Configuration functions API.
 Base on the parameter above a different setup function will be called.
 Below is a list of setup function and their description.